This marine aquarium fish is known as

 A peaceful Cardinalfish.

-Banggai Cardinal Fish can grow up to 8 cm what is approximately 3 inches.
-In general, 1 specimen requires at least 960cm2 of water surface which is approximately 148 square inch.
-This fish should be kept in aquariums that are medium. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
+e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums hold at least 700 Litres (185 US Gallons).

-It is easy to keep the Banggai Cardinal Fish. (e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The pH levels shouldn't be outside of 8.0 - 8.3 since most marine fish are used to the mentioned range of pH values.
+e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
+The suggested level of pH (a measure of the acidity/basicity) is between 8.0 and 8.3 which is usual for most marine fish.

 Over recent years the Banggai Cardinal Fish is proving to be more popular with saltwater fishkeepers, the following article is provided to give you some tips on their basic care such as housekeeping and feeding plus some tips on how to breed these fish if you wish to follow that route.